 One key to great pasta is to ensure the water is salted well enough.
-It will take on some of the salty flavour, but only slightly so use a heavy hand.
+It will take on some of the salty flavor, but only slightly so use a heavy hand.
 I like to use about 1 tablespoon of salt for about 8 cups of water.

 Make the Butternut Squash Cream Sauce

-Add about 2 1/2 cups of cubed butternut squash, season with salt and cook for about 5 to 7 minutes, until the edges begin to soften.
+Add about 2 ½ cups of cubed butternut squash, season with salt, and cook for about 5 to 7 minutes, until the edges begin to soften.
 To this add a clove of crushed garlic then pour in a cup of heavy cream.
-Sprinkle in red pepper flakes, cover and lower the heat to simmer.
+Sprinkle in red pepper flakes, cover, and lower the heat to simmer.

 Cook until the squash is tender, then blend with an immersion blender or food processor.
 Return to the pot and keep warm until the gnocchi is cooked.

 One of the things we love about gnocchi is just how quickly it cooks and the fact that it tells you once it's done without having to guess.
 Once your salted water is boiling, simply add the gnocchi, give it a quick stir, and wait for it to float to the top.
 Depending on the amount you are cooking, it generally takes about 3 to 5 minutes to cook through.